khaledlec/Ai-Emotion-Recognition-with-computer-vision/README.md

 feel free to run the notebook __Real time Emotion recognition using DeepFace__ and test it in your computer

-## Second Project: AN End-to-End Emotion Recognition Estimator Done by training and deploying a ML model based on Dynamic Time Warping and logistic regression.
+## Second method: AN End-to-End Emotion Recognition Estimator Done by training and deploying a ML model based on Dynamic Time Warping and logistic regression.

 __Training and deploying a supervised classification model that uses DTW to recognize emotions from body joint signals during gesturing.
 This project includes an end-to-end workflow that covers data collection, pre-processing, feature extraction, DTW-based pattern matching, and emotion classification.
 The resulting model can be deployed in real-world settings, such as human-robot interaction or virtual reality scenarios, to recognize emotions expressed through gestures in real-time.__